 The Center will serve as an advocate and national clearinghouse for the use of geospatial (and other) technologies by rural teachers and students by assembling and disseminating high-quality curricula, data, and other resources

 The Center will provide exemplary staff development to middle school STEM teachers.

 The Center will provide high-quality follow-up technical and pedagogical support for teachers participating in Center activities.

 The Center will assess the impact of the use of geospatial technologies on student learning in rural schools and disseminate the results of that assessment.

-The Center sponsored a workshop this summer at JMU from 17 to 28 July.
-2006, bringing together rural educators for a two-week seminar on using geospatial technologies in the classroom.
-You can get more information by clicking the Summer Workshop link.
+The Center sponsored four workshop bringing together rural educators for a two-week seminar on using geospatial technologies in the classroom.

 The Center sponsored four workshops bringing together rural educators for a two-week seminar on using geospatial technologies in the classroom.
 Go to the Agenda page for access to conference presentations.